-The Search Block adds a search field to your site.
-You can set the Search Block to show results from across your site or limit results to one content collection.
+Use Search Blocks to add search boxes to your site.
+You can show results from across your site or limit results to one collection page.

 How search results populate

-Like any search engine, Search Block results are based on the quality of the content on your site.
-To improve results in the Search Block, we recommend adding descriptive and accurate titles, descriptions, excerpts, tags, categories, file names, and keyword-rich content across your site.
+Like any search engine, Search Block results are based on the quality of content on your site.
+To improve results in Search Blocks, we recommend adding descriptive and accurate titles, descriptions, excerpts, tags, categories, file names, and keyword-rich content across your site.

 For a full list of site content indexed for search, visit Adding search to your site.